 in Primary Care with an additional 4 posts awaiting approval (3)

-- Membership Database of the Irish Practice Nurses Association 2020
+- Membership Database of the Irish General Practice Nurses Education Association 2020

-- Professional Development Coordinators for Practice Nursing Group, 2020
+- Professional Development Coordinators for General Practice Nursing Group, 2020

 - IGPNEA National Educational Survey 2020